sap-tutorials/Tutorials/tutorials/cp-cap-java-app-studio/cp-cap-java-app-studio.md

       !![expose and open notification appearing](expose-and-open.png)

-      If you have issues exposing the port or opening the application, take a look at the next step where alternative ways to expose the port and open the application are explained.

-4. Choose **Expose and Open**.
+4. Choose **Open New Tab**.

-5. Provide **app-port** as the unique description.

-6. Hit the **Enter** key to open the application in a new tab.
+5. The application start page will be opened in a new tab.

     !![service startpage](service-startpage.png)